Skip to main content

 *Specific calls are available on request.

-When confirming SAML for Azure, change the Signing Option to Sign SAML response, this could take a few minutes to apply.
+When confirming SAML for Azure, change the Signing Option to Sign SAML response.
+This change could take a few minutes to apply.

 In the Device42 Appliance Manager, go to Global Settings > SAML 2.0 Settings and check that the Username field has a value of "name":